smichalski17-dev/documentarian/my-website/docs/tutorials/developer-sdk-guide.md

 ---
 title: 'Developer (SDK) Guide'
-description: ZMGT Documentation Template - Developer Guide (SDK Guide)
+description: Documentation Template - Developer Guide (SDK Guide)
 ---

 :::note

 To use the template: Replace any content with an \* beside it with content that is similar to the example.
 Delete this note, all notes in square braces, and examples.

-All examples are from 2K documentation samples.
+All examples are made up from a fictional example game.
 :::

-# ZMGT Documentation Template: Developer Guide (SDK Guide)
+# Documentation Template: Developer Guide (SDK Guide)

 \*[This template is for SDK or developer guides.
 It provides users with step-by-step instructions for accomplishing a software task using SDKs, APIs, or code.
 Typically, this involves backend tasks that may also include integration or configuration.]